10 min read

 When Does It Make Sense to Hire a Part-time CFO?

-The concept of a part-time CFO (or outsourced, or interim, or contract, or fractional CFO—whatever you want to call the role) is solid, for several reasons:
+The concept of an interim CFO (or outsourced, or part-time, or contract, or fractional CFO—whatever you want to call the role) is solid, for several reasons:

 1. Very few companies, particularly small and mid-sized firms, magically need 2,000 hours of a CFO’s time each year.
 They may have stretches where they need a full day or week of work, followed by extended periods of nothing.
 A part-time CFO fills that need nicely.